-Nevertheless, I keep coming back, especially for the stories.
+All the same, I keep coming back, especially for the stories.

 For years I’ve earned a living writing and producing stories — about the greening of Henry Ford’s iconic River Rouge Plant (Discovery Channel), about a grandmother fighting ISIS (National Geographic Explorer), about America’s historic 2008 presidential election (Huffington Post).
-So when the head of MIT’s Artificial Intelligence Lab told me one advantage humans have over computers is our ability to tell stories, I knew he was right, even though I know zero about computer coding.
+So when the head of MIT’s Artificial Intelligence Lab told me a big advantage we humans have over computers is our ability to tell stories, I knew he was right, even though I know zero about computer coding.

 Browse the archives